axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

 On dashboard task/case widget, filters that have been added can be saved to a filter set by following these steps:

-- Click on ``Save filter`` button, then input filter set name and click ``Save``.
+- Click on ``Save filter`` button, then enter the filter set name and click ``Save``.

 - Saved filter sets will be displayed on the left side of the filter dialog.

-- Select a filter set name to apply it, and deselect it to remove the filter set.
+- Select a filter set to apply it, and deselect it to remove the filter set.

 - If a filter set name is bold, it means that filter set is currently applied.